High school students: jump-start your college education before you graduate Learn about TCC's Dual Enrollment Program

 Most new students must take the English and math placement tests before registering for classes.
 These are not admission tests.
 They evaluate your college readiness.

-After you take your placement test, register to attend an orientation session at the campus where you want to take most of your classes.
+After you take your placement test, sign up to attend an orientation session at the campus where you plan to take most of your classes.

 Classes may be listed for more than one semester.
 Be sure you are searching the correct semester.